-Saige Godberson is Co-Founder, and current Co-President of Youthnited Nations.
 Moved by her work as a Registered Nurse in the Neonatal Intensive Care, as well as education within the University of Alberta Nursing Honors Program, Saige strived to create opportunity for youth worldwide to become educated, empowered, and inspired.
-With a passion in womens and children’s health, as well as youth engagement, Saige continues to build Youthnited Nations and create further opportunity for populations that may not otherwise have the opportunity.
+With a passion in women's and children’s health, as well as youth engagement, Saige continues to build Youthnited Nations and create further opportunity for populations that may not otherwise have the opportunity.

-Saige was chosen as one of Alberta Council for Global Cooperation Top 30 Under 30 for both her international and local volunteer work and leadership.
+In recognition of her extensive local and international volunteerism, Saige was chosen as one of Alberta Council for Global Cooperation Top 30 Under 30 recipients.

 “In the face of adversity, do not settle, but rather speak up and create change”

 - Saige Godberson

 Marnie Colborne is a Registered Nurse working in a variety of health care settings, including in Aesthetics and Regenerative Medicine as well as in the hospital.